hopsoft/turbo_boost-streams/README.md

     And, if you're using the [containers gem (WIP)](https://github.com/hopsoft/containers).

     ```sh
-    containers up # start the envionment (will take a few minutes on 1st run)
+    containers up # start the environment (will take a few minutes on 1st run)
     containers rake # run the test suite
     open http://localhost:3000 # open the `test/dummy` app in a browser
     ```